YungDurum/Plantinvaders/README.md

 This page shows the circuit connection, the calibration and code being used to access the sensor readings. https://www.instructables.com/Measuring-Soil-Moisture-Using-Raspberry-Pi/

-#### Interface ####
+#### Application set-up ####

-After installing the app you have to set-up an email credentials.
-For this to work you have to create a .env file with the following key value pairs
+After installing the app you have to set-up your email credentials.
+For this to work you have to create a file named .env on the route level of the application with the following key-value pairs.
 - EMAIL_USER = ["YOUR EMAIL"] *only works with a gmail account, if else is wished change the mailserver being found in Config.py file*
 - EMAIL_PASS = ["YOUR PASSWORD"]